Mendeley/openoffice-plugin/README.md

 *__Please Note:__  The plugin in this repository requires Mendeley Desktop >= 1.5.
 It is not compatible with MD 1.3 and earlier.*

-*The stable version of the plugin is bundled with Mendeley Desktop and can be installed via Tools -> Install OpenOffice Plugin.*
+*The stable version of the plugin is bundled with Mendeley Desktop and can be installed via Tools -> Install LibreOffice Plugin.*

 # The Mendeley OpenOffice Extension